 Dead Like Me, Wonderfalls, and Pushing Daisies all came and went far too quickly for many fans, but no wound is as fresh, or perhaps cuts as deep, as Fuller’s arguably most successful show, Hannibal.
 With a cult-following mostly focused on Mads Mikkelsen’s disarmingly charming portrayal of the psychopathic Hannibal Lecter and his gift for cannibalistic culinary art, Fuller’s “early years” take on Hugh Dancy’s fragile Will Graham and Lecter’s bizarre relationship seemed to strike a chord for many viewers.

 Clocking in at three seasons, Hannibal is also the longest lived of Fuller’s efforts.
 Despite that, its late-game cancellation by NBC left fans up in arms, sparking a fan effort to keep the series on the air – and an effort to bring it to Amazon or Netflix from Fuller himself.
-Though the series didn’t get a fourth season thanks to some behind-the-scenes weirdness from the potential streaming hosts, there’s still talk of a feature film, even as Fuller moves onto his next project – an adaptation of Neil Gaiman’s American Gods, and a new Star Trek series from CBS.
+Though the series didn’t get a fourth season thanks to some behind-the-scenes weirdness from the potential streaming hosts, occasional talk of bringing the show back still circulates despite Fuller having moved on to other projects.

 Atwell’s performance as Carter and her chemistry with co-star James D’Arcy who played Edwin Jarvis (yeah, that Edwin Jarvis) hit all the right buttons for genre fans who were not only excited to see a female superhero show, but were drawn in by the period costumes and plots that combined espionage with light sci-fi elements.